Q: What are some current projects and/or research you and your team are working on across the state?

 A: Most have heard only British and Western varieties, since those are the most prestigious.
 There is simply not widespread exposure to Southern varieties for most international students.
 What exposure exists is usually negative, unfortunately.
 Those include TV shows such as the Beverly Hillbilies and Dukes of Hazzard.

 Q: Have you found certain phrases or words that are unique to the South?
-If so,
+If so, what are those?

 A: The most known lexical dialect difference will be the names for soft-drinks: http://popvssoda.com:2998/.